 However, Mexico is a country with very decent government finances

 In a world of government debt to GDPs in the Western world of mostly 100%+, Mexico’s figures are quite sobering.

-The inevitable result of all of this drama, is that re-shoring will become a top priority for Western companies and governments.
-After having outsourced most of its production of goods to China over the past 20 years, the US finds itself in a situation where it must re-shore production, and reduce its exposure to China.
+The inevitable result of this drama is that re-shoring will become a top priority for Western companies and governments.
+After having outsourced most of its production of goods to China over the past 20 years, the US finds itself in a situation where it must re-shore production and reduce its exposure to China.

-The collective West installed a new sanctions regime – “If we don’t agree with you, we sanction you and seize your assets overseas”, which it did to Russia and its foreign reserves.
-China now knows how the collective West behaves, and will seek to create massive damage to Western supply chains in case of increased tensions.
+The collective West installed a new sanctions regime – “If we don’t agree with you, we sanction you and seize your assets overseas,” which it did to Russia and its foreign reserves.
+China now knows how the collective West behaves and will seek to damage Western supply chains in case of increased tensions.

-Western companies, whether they like it or not, will have to diversify away from China.
-A lot of this production with go to the likes to Vietnam, etc. But an obvious candidate is just across the border.
-Mexico will be in a prime position to massively benefit from this de-globalization and re-shoring trend.
-It is a huge catalyst that is not being taken into account by mainstream forecasters.
+Whether they like it or not, Western companies will have to diversify away from China.
+A lot of this production will go to the likes of Vietnam, etc. But an obvious candidate is just across the border.
+Mexico will be in a prime position to benefit from this de-globalization and re-shoring trend massively.
+It is a huge catalyst that is not being considered by mainstream forecasters.